flumeapp/help.flumeapp.com/views/profile/insights.md

 ### Insights Specific to Stories

+**Replies:** Number of times people send messages through the Send Message option on your story **Exits:** The number of times someone swiped from one of your stories to someone else's story, or returned to their Feed.

 > **[info]**
 > While you can view insights on past stories, you won't be able to view past stories that have expired.
 Stories last for 24 hours, before expiring.

-**Replies:** Number of times people send messages through the Send Message option on your story **Exits:** The number of times someone swiped from one of your stories to someone else's story, or returned to their Feed.

 ------

 ### Insights for Live Content

-Instagram doesn't offer insights for live content currently.
+Instagram doesn't offer insights for live content.

 ------